alexyvanot/nano-pong/README.md

 ![Circuit](/resources/images/breadboard/main3.jpg "Circuit")
  ###### *Student project by Sandro Bakuradze ; Alexy Vanot ; Pierre Gervais*

+## **Usage**

+Nano Pong is a two-dimensional sports game that simulates table tennis.
+The player controls an in-game paddle by moving it vertically across the left or right side of the screen.

+They can compete against another player controlling a second paddle on the opposing side.
+Players use the paddles to hit a ball back and forth.

+**NOTE:** *This game runs on arduino nano chip.*

+---

 ## **Installation**

 In order to use our project, make sure to import it in to Visual Studio Code with PlateformIO extension.